tahabasri/snippets/README.md

 <img src="https://raw.githubusercontent.com/tahabasri/snippets/main/images/features/09-edit-snippet.gif"
 alt="Edit Snippet">

-### Backup your Snippets
+### Sync your Snippets

 #### Sync your Snippets with VSCode

+> **Experimental feature** feel free to [file a bug](https://github.com/tahabasri/snippets/issues/new?labels=bug) as this is still an experimental change.

-Starting with version 2.0 and up, *Snippets* supports backup using **VSCode Settings Sync** feature. **This means that you will no more need to deal with snippets location in your file local machine**.
+Starting with version 2.0 and up, *Snippets* supports backup using **VSCode Settings Sync** feature. **This means that you will no longer need to deal with snippets location in your file local machine**.
 Your snippets will be saved alongside your VSCode data no matter your operating system.

 Check the [docs](https://code.visualstudio.com/docs/editor/settings-sync) to know more about Settings Sync feature and how to use it.